medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 "start": "medusa migrations run && medusa start"
 ```

-This ensures that Migrations are run everytime the Medusa server is restarted.
+This ensures that Migrations are run everytime the Medusa backend is restarted.

 ---